shriram-sankarasubramanian/redshift-mcp-connectivity/README.md

 # Notice

+I have not done with the above structure of code, just a simple python file which will convert english to SQL using LLM and another python file will run the query to produce the results.

+# Notice

 > AWS has officially released the Amazon Redshift MCP Server.
 We recommend using the official implementation available at: https://github.com/aws-samples/sample-amazon-redshift-MCP-server.git.
 This repository will no longer be updated.